-An Intercreditor Agreement (or inter-creditor deed) is a contract between two more creditors.
+An Intercreditor Agreement (or inter-creditor deed) is a contract between two or more creditors.
 Such an agreement comes into effect when the borrower has two (or more) lenders.
 The lenders sign a contract among themselves stipulating all the needed points.
 The contract includes details like dispute resolution, various lien positions, responsibilities of the creditors, liabilities of each creditor, impact on the other creditors, etc.

 Usually, there are two creditors in an inter-creditor agreement – one senior and the other subordinate or junior lender.
 For example, Company A takes a loan from Bank A for a big project.
 Later, Company A also takes a relatively smaller loan from Bank B for further expansion of the same project.
-In this case, Bank A is the senior lender and Bank B is the junior lender.
+In this case, Bank A is the senior lender, and Bank B is the junior lender.

 In some cases, however, there are more than two lenders.
 Or even more than two senior lenders as well.
 In such a case, the senior lenders sign a separate agreement defining the authorities of each.